Dave Penniall, CFP®

 Nickname – “DP”

-Bachelor of Arts, in Political Science, UCLA; CFP
+Bachelor of Arts, in Political Science, UCLA; CFP®, 40 years giving investment advice

 Dave became an investment manager in 1982 after a seven-year career in major league baseball.
 Traveling from game to game, he talked with fellow players and saw that they needed help with their money.
 So many of them came into fast fortunes and lost them to disreputable, or just plain dumb, managers.